 The results of the endovenous radiofrequency ablation treatment are usually visible within a week or two after treatment, at which point symptoms tend to subside as well.
 Ninety-seven percent of patients were well-satisfied with the results of their endovenous radiofrequency ablation one year after treatment.

-The Risks of a Endovenous Radiofrequency Ablation
+Endovenous Radiofrequency Ablation Risks

 While radiofrequency ablation is considered a safe procedure, there are certain risks associated with any type of surgical treatment.
 Some of the risks of this procedure may include: